- How It Works

 5-6 weeks of advanced language education with experiential learning and cultural activities in France, Germany, Spain or Russia (depending on target languages).

-2-3 weeks in Belgium, Luxembourg and Germany for the entire Europe Program of Concentration.
+2-3 weeks in Belgium, Poland and Germany for the entire Europe Program of Concentration.

 LATIN AMERICAN REGION